12 Best Wayback Machine Alternatives in 2026 (Free & Paid)

 • Date-based search: enter a URL and a target date, and Memento finds the closest available snapshot

-• Memento protocol: an open standard (RFC 7089) that any archive can implement
+• Memento protocol: an open standard (RFC 7089, the IETF specification for time-based web navigation) that any archive can implement

 • Browser extension for quick lookups directly from any webpage